perlin-network/noise/README.md

 ## Contributions

-In Perlin, we love reaching out to the open-source community and are open to accepting issues and pull-requests.
+We at Perlin love reaching out to the open-source community and are open to accepting issues and pull-requests.

 For all code contributions, please ensure they adhere as close as possible to the following guidelines:

 1. **Strictly** follows the formatting and styling rules denoted [here](https://github.com/golang/go/wiki/CodeReviewComments).
-2. Commit messages are in format `module_name: Change typed down as a sentence.` This allows our maintainers and everyone else to know what specific code changes you wish to address.
+2. Commit messages are in the format `module_name: Change typed down as a sentence.` This allows our maintainers and everyone else to know what specific code changes you wish to address.
     - `network: Added in message broadcasting methods.`
     - `builders/network: Added in new option to address PoW in generating peer IDs.`
 3. Consider backwards compatibility.
 New methods are perfectly fine, though changing the `builders.NetworkBuilder` pattern radically for example should only be done should there be a good reason.